 Andy & Peggy Balch

-Loyola recognizes the important role you've played in your child's decision to embark on an academic cross-cultural journey and we encourage you to continue to support your child as they learn to navigate a new city, culture and way of life.
-We offer the following suggestions to help you participate in your child's exploration and experience.
+Loyola recognizes the important role you've played in your student's decision to embark on an academic cross-cultural journey and we encourage you to continue to support your student as they learn to navigate a new city, culture and way of life.
+We offer the following suggestions to help you participate in the decision, exploration and experience.
 And please, if you have any questions or concerns, feel free to contact us.

 CIE works with Loyola students to find the right program for them.
 These are some of the issues we consider, and we encourage you to explore these with your son or daughter.
 We have also included the links to the appropriate pages on our website.